DARPA-ASKEM/terarium-docs/docs/datasets/transform-dataset.md

 ??? list "Prompt or question the AI assistant"

     1. Click in the text box at the top of the page and then perform one of the following actions:
-        - Select one of the suggested prompts and edit it to fit your dataset and the transformation you want to make.
+        - Select a suggested prompt and edit it to fit your dataset and the transformation you want to make.
         - Enter a question or describe the transformation you want to make.
     2. Click <span class="sr-only" id="submit-icon-label">Submit</span> :octicons-paper-airplane-24:{ style="transform: rotate(-45deg);" title="Submit" aira-labelledby="Submit" }.
     3. Scroll down to the new code cell to inspect the transformation.